mlsteele/tokipona-lipunimi/README.md

-# Toki Pona - Kama Sona
+# Toki Pona - Lipu Nimi

 A toki pona language reference to and from English.